-SUT JHALLY: While in the early year of music video black women were virtually invisible, the widespread popularity of hip-hop has allowed their entry into this part of the culture.
+SUT JHALLY: One of the genres where girl on girl action is a stable commodity is the world of male, heterosexual pornography and rap videos and hip-hop videos especially have increasingly come to closely resemble its form and its content.
+However, alone with the voyeurism has come hatred, disrespect, and misogamy.
+While in the early year of music video black women were virtually invisible, the widespread popularity of hip-hop has allowed their entry into this part of the culture.
 But the price of entry is very high indeed, as they have literally been reduced to one part of their bodies.
 This is the essence of the commercial, male, heterosexual pornographic imagination, thinking of women as being defined only through their sexuality and that sexuality to be at the service of men's desires.
+The video Tip Drill by Nelly achieved a great deal of notoriety because it made explicit what is implicit in much of the rest of the culture.
+That women's bodies are there to solely please men and be under their control, to be bought and sold like so many pieces of meat.
+Here a women's body is used to swipe a credit card and indeed the term "tip drill" signifies women who will allow man after man to have sex with her for money.
+But this is not an isolated example as a Snoop Dogg video shows.

 Indeed, many hip-hop videos are full of shots where money is showered on women's bodies signally that they are regarded with a contempt reserved for prostitutes or strippers, that their bodies and sexuality can be bought and controlled by men.
-And while black men in mainstream rap and hip-hop videos are largely presented as violent, savage, criminal, and drunken thugs we have to remember that these representations do not reflect the reality of African-American masculinity but how someone has chosen to represent it at this point in history.
+And while black men in mainstream rap and hip-hop videos are largely presented as violent, savage, criminal, and drunken thugs interested in molesting and insulting any female that happens to be around we have to remember that these representations do not reflect the reality of African-American masculinity but how someone has chosen to represent it at this point in history.
 As such, they constituted the most racist set of images found in decades in American media and resemble most closely D.W.
-Griffith's 1915 white supremacist film The Birth of a Nation where blacks are portraved as irresponsible, drunken buffoons and as out of control, lust filled rapists of white women and just as there was a powerful white man who created and controlled those images as an argument for white supremacy and the glorification of the Ku Klux Klan we have to focus our attention on these contemporary images of a threatening and out of control, black masculinity and the role played by the largely white men who control our current media empires.
+Griffith's 1915 white supremacist film The Birth of a Nation where black's are portrayed as irresponsible, drunken buffoons and as out of control, lust filled rapists of white women and just as there was a powerful white man who created and controlled those images as an argument for white supremacy and the glorification of the Ku Klux Klan we have to focus our attention on these contemporary images of a threatening and out of control, black masculinity and the role played by the largely white men who control our current media empires.
 We have to ask what functions do the racist and sexist images in hip-hop and rap perform for the corporations who control our media culture and why are these images of black masculinity so connected to the abuse of women and what role does the pornographic imagination play in this?
-In fact the link between the sexist images in hip-hop and pornography has been made guite directly by rap artists such as Snoop Dogg and his best selling DVD The Diary of a Pimp produced in part with Hustler and the porn entrepreneur Larry Flint.
+In fact the link between the sexist images in hip-hop and pornography has been made quite directly by rap artists such as Snoop Dogg and his best selling DVD The Diary of a Pimp produced in part with Hustler and the porn entrepreneur Larry Flint.
+The narrative involved a female journalist spending a weekend exploring the self-described pimp lifestyle of the rap star.
+In the first song of the film Snoop Dogg explains exactly what this entails.